abdulwaheed76/practices/README.md

     1. **2 html** - (html only)
     1. **2 style** - (css/scss styling and layout only)
     1. **2 req/resp model** - Just the minimalist model.
 Not the actual code.
-    1. **2 iBK** - backend controller tests - Full tests without writing
+    1. **2 iBK** - integration test = backend controller tests = Full tests without writing
-       code.
+       code that is to be tested.
+E.g you don't write login functionality but you do write test code that checks `/login` route and its expected functionality.
+It ( the test) will of course fail as there would be not login code written.
 Scenarios + req/resp model will be the basis of iBK here.
     1. **2 stoFuncReview** - review all what is done in this level here.
 7. Level 3 - Execute - 50% +/- of total time.
     1. **3 js** - All frontend (JS, react etc)
-    1. **3 uBK** - unit tests for backend.
-If this is require and we use TDD, then `uBK` will be completed before or with `bk` task.
+    1. **3 uBK** - unit tests for backend. **If this is required by manager** and we use TDD, then `uBK` will be completed before or with `bk` task.
     1. **3 bk** - All backend (db, controllers, code etc)
     1. **3 e2eV** - end to end testing if needed. ui/view part only